 See Note Newsletter

-This newsletter is available in Braille, on cassette, or via email by contacting the library.
+This newsletter is available in Braille, or via email by contacting the library.

 Table of Contents:

 |Our Library Service|

 |Local Interest Book: Walk in My Shoes|